Are you wondering about the differences between a Boric Acid vs Borax?

 This is why these chemicals are two of the most natural and the safest ways to get rid of pests.

 Let’s find out the difference of each, but reading the information provided below.

 Boric acid is naturally found in seawater, rocks, and soil.
-They can also be present in different foods, including grains, vegetables, and fruits.
+It can also be present in different foods, including grains, vegetables, and fruits.

 This means that every human being is consuming a certain amount of boric acid every single day through his daily diet.

 Boric acid is mainly used as a pesticide.
-It can control pests in the household, including silverfish, fleas, fire ants, termites, and cockroaches.
+It can control household and garden pests in the household, including silverfish, fleas, fire ants, termites, and cockroaches.

 Boric acid is available in both powder and gel form and should be sprinkled and dabbed in the areas in your house, such as stoves, refrigerators, counters, sinks, and other areas where the infestation is happening.

-Boric acid is also available in pellets, dust, powder, wettable, and aerosol form.
+Boric acid is also available in pellets, dust, powder and aerosol form.

 Boric acid is available in powder, gel and paste form and applying it to the area that is infested with pests is essential.
 Typically, the acid will act as a poison to the stomach of the pests which will then kill them immediately.

 The outer part of the pests can also be absorbed by the skin, which will then cause them to get dehydrated and will eventually kill them.